History Files

 The year name for the following year (Hammurabi's thirtieth on the throne) is: 'Year Hammurabi the king, the mighty, the beloved of Marduk, drove away with the supreme power of the great gods the army of Elam who had gathered from the border of Marhashi, Subartu, Gutium, Tupliash (Eshnunna), and Malgium who had come up in multitudes, and having defeated them in one campaign, he (Hammurabi) secured the foundations of Sumer and Akkad'.

-Possibly not coincidentally, this is the last genuine mention in history of the state.
-It is named as a border of the territory of Kiddin-Khutran III of the Igehalkid dynasty in late thirteenth century BC Elam.
-The mention is due to the Kassite use of outdated terminology which it copies from older Akkadian terms.
+Possibly not coincidentally, this is the last genuine mention in history of the state of Marhashi.
+It is still named as a border of the territory of Kiddin-Khutran III of the Igehalkid dynasty in late thirteenth century BC Elam, but this is due to the Kassite use of outdated terminology which it copies from older Akkadian terms.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.